barelyhuman/adminer-nord/README.md

 - Rename the file to `adminer.css` and place it beside the `adminer.php` file.

 **Docker**

-These instructions have been tested with this particular docker image[docker-adminer](https://hub.docker.com/_/adminer/)
+These instructions have been tested with this particular docker image [docker-adminer](https://hub.docker.com/_/adminer/)

 - copy the a themed css and rename it to `adminer.css` and place it in you directory
 - in your dockerfile, add the following line